 - subsidiarization of one of the largest U.S. defense computer contractors by one of the largest U.S. computer manufacturers, and the related spin-off of that subsidiary by initial public offering.

-Mr. Fenton is an adjunct professor at Temple University School of Law, where he teaches a class on U.S.-international business planning.
+Mr. Fenton spent almost a decade as an adjunct professor at Temple University School of Law, teaching a class on U.S.-international business planning.
 He has written the text for a seminar on the differences between partnerships and joint ventures, and he has lectured on limited liability companies and limited liability partnerships.
 He also has published on the subject of boundary laws and disputes.

 Mr. Fenton was selected for inclusion on the 2012 Pennsylvania Super Lawyers list.